jakesimonds/cheateauOption/content/en/_index.md

       items:
         - title: Events
           text: |
             The three story chateau sits on an island within the river, surrounded by tall trees and flowers, with birds sharing the property with us all year round.
-A quiet paradise only a train away from Paris, and is exceptionally affordable as it is currently being renovated.
+A quiet paradise only a train away from Paris.